 - 2 nights hotel accommodation in Kutaisi including breakfast

-- 3 nights hotel accommodation in Mestia including breakfast and evening meal
+- 3 nights hotel accommodation in Mestia including breakfast

 - 5 nights guesthouse accommodation in Ushguli including breakfast and evening meal